-Given the high turnover rate in the long-term care and senior care industries, it’s important to boost employee morale whenever possible.
-As you know high turnover translates to inconsistent and often reduced quality of care.
+Given the high turnover rate in the skilled nursing and senior care industries, it’s important to boost employee morale whenever possible.
+High turnover translates to inconsistent and often reduced quality of care.

-Think of scheduling as more than just filling slots.
+Think of workforce management and employee scheduling as more than just filling slots.
 Predictive scheduling is the key to a more efficient, effective and engaged workforce.